Japan, Travel Tips

 What should I do if I don’t have an iPhone or IC Card?

-So, back to the 90s for you.
+If none of the above options work for you, then… back to the 90s for you.
 You’ll need to purchase single train tickets at the machine for every single trip you’ll be making.
 It’s not a bad option, just terribly inconvenient compared to using the IC Card.

 As the fares in Japan are calculated based on distance traveled, you’ll need to know exactly which station you’ll get on and off from, find out how much the fare will be (there are fare tables in all stations), and then buy that ticket from the machine.

-Paying using a contactless credit card?
+Paying using your own contactless credit card?

 Soon, you may not need to worry about needing IC cards as a means of paying for train tickets in Japan anymore.
 Nikkei has reported that Tokyo train stations will soon be fitted with machines compatible with contactless credit cards!
-This means you can just wave your credit card, or your smartphone or smartwatch with your credit card stored in it, to go in and out of every station.

 Stay tuned as it is being rolled out in select lines in Tokyo and is planned to be rolled out fully by Spring 2024.